Vascular disease - clopidogrel and dipyridamole (TA210)

 Clopidogrel and modified-release dipyridamole for the prevention of occlusive vascular events (review of technology appraisal guidance 90)

-This guidance replaces NICE technology appraisal guidance 90 issued in May 2005.
+This guidance updates and replaces NICE technology appraisal 90 (published in May 20005).

 The review and re-appraisal of clopidogrel and modified-release dipyridamole for the prevention of occlusive vascular events has resulted in a change in the guidance.
 Specifically: